St Ann's Well (Buxton): Georgian and Victorian spa

-St Ann's Well was declared to be public property by the 1772 Buxton Enclosure Act, with an obligation for it to be maintained in good condition.
+St Ann's Well was declared to be public property by the Buxton Inclosure Act 1772 (12 Geo.
+3. c.
+27 Pr.), with an obligation for it to be maintained in good condition.
 Each Easter week the parish Vestry appointed a poor woman as the 'Well Woman' to take care of the well and to help those taking the water.
 Martha Norton performed this role for 15 years between 1775 and 1820.
 The position was unpaid and depended on tips, until paid attendants were appointed from 1875.
 Architect John Carr designed the 1783 drinking well to comply with the Enclosure Act.
 The Georgian spa town blossomed with the building of the Crescent in the 1780s opposite St Ann's Well.
 It was commissioned by the 5th Duke of Devonshire and it was also designed by John Carr.
 Buxton's development as a Victorian spa town centered on the reputed healing powers of its natural mineral baths.
 The Buxton Bath Charity and numerous independent establishments offered hydropathic treatments using the thermal spring waters.
 Dr William Henry Robertson wrote the definitive guide to the Buxton waters, with its analysis of their medicinal properties.

 The new St Ann's drinking well of 1852 was designed by architect Henry Currey and it dispensed warm chalybeate (mineral-bearing) spring water alongside a cold water pump.
 The Pump Room was built next to St Ann's Well in 1894 to dispense the well's water from taps for drinking.
 The building (designed by Henry Currey) was a gift to the town by the 8th Duke of Devonshire, to safeguard the free public access to the water.
 In 1895 a new public drinking pump was erected next to the Pump Room.
 The current water fountain was built in 1940 and is a Grade II listed structure.
 It is made of ashlar gritstone with a brass lion's head spout pouring water into a marble trough.
 The inscription over the well is a tribute to Emelie Dorothy Bounds, Councillor of this Borough, by her husband and daughter.
 The bronze statue of St Ann and child is by the English sculptor Herbert William Palliser (1883–1963).
 The Pump Room is a Grade II listed building and is now the Buxton Tourist Information centre.

 The annual celebration of well dressing (a centuries-old tradition in Derbyshire) was re-established in Victorian Buxton.
 In 1949 Princess Elizabeth and Prince Philip attended the St Ann's Well dressing during their visit to Buxton.